rommansabbir/ResultShowDialog-Android/README.md

             .setMessage("This is just a custom message")
             //Default: OK
             .setActionButtonText("Okay")
+            //Default: false
+            .setCancelable(true)
-            //return an instance of ResultShowDialog
+            //return an instance of ResultShowDialog by providing the activity context .build(this/context)
-            .build()

         result.show {
             /*